ljs930303/portfolio/find underestimated footballers/README.md

 By doing so, you can find the best players of weaker teams on the top of the result table because, in order for a player to be the best performing player of the underdog team many times, his team needs to be underdog in many fixtures too.

+The analysis scope is limited to top two leagues of top 5 countries and top league of the next 5 countries according to UEFA country coefficients 2021/2022 - total 15 leagues.

 Conclusion and some exemplary findings are summarized in _<5) Analysis result.pdf>_

 # Programs used